kuzudb/kuzudb.github.io/docs/blog/what-every-gdbms-should-do.md

 some of the principles that we adopted in Kùzu's query processor.
 Until then, happy new years from the cold but cozy winter of Canada and `pip install Kùzu`!

+[^1]: Interestingly, Bachmann is  one of a handful of Turing laureates without any academic career.
+If you love DBMSs, listen to this talk where he remembers his IDS days!
+Amusingly, he also talks about how he didn't know who Turing was when got the Turing award and how he met Turing's mother in England :)(XXX emoji).]